Melbourne Royal Show: History

 The show was founded in 1848.
-There was no show in 1915 to 1918 and 1940 to 1945 when the showgrounds were requisitioned for military use during WWI and WWII.
+There was no Show in 1915 to 1918 and 1940 to 1945 when the Showgrounds were requisitioned for military use during WWI and WWII.
 In 2020 and 2021 the show was cancelled due to social distancing measures and mass gathering restrictions during the COVID-19 pandemic.
 In 2022, The Royal Melbourne Show was rebranded to Melbourne Royal Show.

 Displays

 Competitions

-The major rural competitions of the Melbourne Royal® show include Alpaca competitions, Beef Cattle Competitions, Beef Carcase Competitions, Dairy cattle Competition, Dog Competitions, Horse Competitions, Poultry Competition, Sheep Competition, Domestic Animal Competitions, Fleece Competitions and Woodchop Competitions.
+The major rural competitions of the Melbourne Royal® Show include the: